Research

 Working Papers

-“Countervailing Powers: Labor Unions Against the Buyer Power of Walmart Supercenters” (Revise and resubmit, American Sociological Review) (with Lukas Lehner and Zachary Parolin) (available upon request)
+- “Countervailing Powers: Labor Unions Against the Buyer Power of Walmart Supercenters” (Revise and Resubmit, American Sociological Review) (with Lukas Lehner and Zachary Parolin) (available upon request)